 For a complete meal, mix 2 Tbsp harissa with 1/2 cup brown rice.
-Sauté 1clove minced garlic with 1 tsp canola oil, 3 cups spinach, 2 cups (5oz) chopped crimini mushrooms.
+Sauté 1 clove minced garlic with 1 tsp olive oil, 3 cups spinach, 2 cups (5oz) chopped crimini mushrooms.
 Serve with 3 oz steamed white fish.
 (NOTE: I added the white fish to increase the protein although, without the fish the protein was 12g.
 The fish also provides B12 which can only be obtained from animal sources and nutritional yeast.
 The omega-3’s were not increased significantly with the addition of the fish.
 There are plenty of omega-3’s in spinach & canola oil.)

 Mushrooms are the riches plant source of vitamin D, a nutrient that is difficult to get in the diet, period.
 Mushrooms are also rich in selenium & zinc, two minerals that are essential components of your body’s own antioxidant defense system.
 Plants aren’t the only ones who make antioxidants.
-We do too, but we need the right nutrients to help your antioxidant defense system work effectively.
+We do too, but we need the right nutrients to help our antioxidant defense system work effectively.
 Zinc is normally highest in animal sources, but mushrooms are a rich plant source.